OLDBUILDERS CONSULTANCY SERVICES

 It can be quite tempting just to get a couple of builders in to have a look over the building, but you will virtually always get contradictory advice.
 More confusing still, each will price different works with different specifications, on that basis you will be unable to make price comparisons nor make informed decisions as to the correct way to have the works done.

 Henry Thompson, the manager of OldBuilders, is well known in the conservation world for his expertise and experience.
 He was a founding committee member of the Building Limes Forum Ireland and on their technical committee, he is on the traditional skills register of The Irish Georgian Society, and is on the Heritage Council Conservation Panel.
 He regularly gives talks, demonstrations and training for The Building Limes Forum Ireland, The Irish Georgian Society, and the Heritage Council.
-He has guest lectured at Queens University Belfast, Trinity College Dublin and at the Centre for Alternative Technology in Wales.
+He has guest lectured at Queens University Belfast, Trinity College Dublin, at the Centre for Alternative Technology in Wales and the governing body of Engineers Ireland.

 Compatibility is the main issue when determining appropriate materials and specifications, this does not mean there is something wrong with standard modern or high tech materials, just that often they are not compatible with the existing materials used in the old building, it is this incompatibility that is the cause of so many problems with old buildings.
 Most of the problems we tend to associate with old buildings are not so much the nature of the structure, but more what we have done to them over the last 60-70 years, the cements, the acrylic paints etc. You have to remember that, old solid walled buildings function in a fundamentally different way than modern cavity wall buildings, if these differences are not taken into account; new works can be the CAUSE of many future problems with the building,